 As you walk down the steps to the historic section of the Jaeger Witte Cemetery, you will encounter a large rosebush growing out from the middle of four graves.
 Three of these graves are enclosed by a wooden frame, with a plain flat headstone identifying them only as Hagedorns.
 The fourth grave is situated outside of the frame and is unmarked.
 It is believed that the three graves within the frame are those of Carl Hagedorn, his wife Marie Louise (Knipping), and their son Ferdinand.
 You might know that the Hagedorns were the first individuals to own the land where the cemetery lies.
 It is believed that their son Ferdinand was first person buried on the land.

 Carl Dietrich Rudolph Hagedorn, son of Carl Frederich and Christine Elizabeth (Spooleder) Hagedorn, was born on July 14, 1786 in Lubbecke, Westphalia.
 Like his father and grandfather, he was ordained a Lutheran pastor, but that was not his life’s work.
-Carl Hagedorn worked as the magistrate and lessee of public land in Oldendorf, a town in the district Minden-Lübbecke of North-Rhine Westphalia, in what is now Germany.
+At one time, he was the pastor at Gut Staw, a small village and farming community.
+Later he moved to Weibeck, in Oldendorf, a town in the district Minden-Lübbecke of North-Rhine Westphalia, in what is now Germany.
+He was the magistrate and a large estate owner.
 He married Henrietta Bernadine Meyer in January 1822 and they had two children, Louis Phillip Carl and Ferdinand Carl Clemens.
 Henrietta died soon after the birth of their second son in 1824.

 According to oral history, Carl Hagedorn married Marie Louise Knipping on February 2, 1826, in Lachen, Bavaria when he was 41 and she was 22.
 She was the daughter of Christian Phillip and Anna Elizabeth (Herschel) Knipping.
 They had five children: Anna Marie, Carl Deitrch Rudolph, Ferdinand, Caroline Marie Amalia, and Adelhaid “Adele” Rosalie.